fY-Hr/simple-pomodoro-app/README.md

-Just a simple pomodoro timer with 4 types of session
+Just a simple pomodoro timer with 4 types of session, you can use it for study or something else! :).
+Happy studying!